Colin Carter

 Since 1985, he has travelled extensively to China, studying China's domestic commodity markets and China's participation in the international agricultural market.
 In 1988, with Professor Funing Zhong from Nanjing Agricultural University, he published one of the first books to explain the economic effects of the decollectivization of China's agriculture.
+Colin has published numerous journal articles on China including “Advances in Chinese Agriculture and its Global Implications” in 2012 with Zhong and Zhu.

 Carter has taken an active role in national and international professional societies.
 From 1986 to 1989, he held a 3-year fellowship in international food systems from the Kellogg Foundation.
 Colin served as chair of the UC Davis Department of Agricultural and Resource Economics from 1998 to 2001.
-He is currently Chair of the Giannini Foundation of Agricultural Economics.
+He also served as Chair of the University of California's Giannini Foundation of Agricultural Economics. from 1998–1999, 2000, and 2009–2009.
+From 2018 to 2020, Professor Carter was Chair of the Research Council of the J.P.
+Morgan Center for Commodities, University of Colorado Business School.

-Carter has extensive litigation experience as an economics expert witness, dealing with the following commodities: wheat, corn, barley, rice, orange juice, hogs, cattle, onions, strawberries, tomatoes, and potatoes.
-He has worked on a number of legal cases involving the economics of commodity markets and he has testified in court and in front of domestic and international trade tribunals.
+Carter has extensive litigation experience as an economics expert witness, dealing with the following commodities: wheat, corn, barley, rice, orange juice, hogs, cattle, onions, strawberries, tomatoes, potatoes, tuna, broiler chickens and pesticides.
+He has worked on a number of legal cases involving the economics of commodity markets and he has testified in court and in three different countries and in front of domestic and international trade tribunals.
 Colin has worked on a number of international antidumping cases as an expert witness.
-He has written a number of economic reports for litigation purposes and has been deposed numerous times as an economics expert.
+He has written numerous economic reports for litigation purposes and has been deposed over thirty times as an economics expert.
 Often, his analysis involves estimating economic damages or measuring the market impacts of international commodity trade.
-He has also testified on the economics of state-trading monopolies such as the Canadian Wheat Board.
+He has also testified on the economics of state-trading monopolies such as the former Canadian Wheat Board.